Short-term rates end stable on Bank Negara’s operations | Malay Mail

-Liquidity in the conventional system decreased to RM42.0 billion from RM45.84 billion this morning while for Islamic funds, it dropped to RM15.5 billion from RM22.23 billion previously.
+Liquidity in the conventional system eased to RM41.02 billion from RM45.70 billion this morning while for Islamic funds, it dropped to RM19.23 billion from RM22.46 billion this morning.

-Earlier, BNM called for three conventional money market tenders, an Islamic range maturity auction Qard tender, a reverse repo tender, and a Commodity Murabahah Programme tender.
+Earlier, the central bank called for three conventional money market tenders, a Qard-Islamic range maturity auction tender, a repo tender, and a reverse repo render.

-At 4 pm, the central bank called for a RM42.0 billion conventional money market tender and a RM15.5 billion Murabahah money market tender, both for one-day money.
+At 4 pm, the central bank called for a RM41.0 billion conventional money market tender and a RM18.1 billion Murabahah money market tender, both for one-day money.

 The average Islamic overnight rate stood at 1.72 per cent, while the one-, two- and three-week rates stood at 1.78 per cent, 1.82 per cent, and 1.85 per cent, respectively. — Bernama